oliverdantzer/linear-regression-and-k-fold-cross-validation/README.md

  - Record RMS error between our prediction and observation for the dependent variable.

 The variable with the lowest RMS error is the variable best modelled by the others.

+A 9-fold cross-validation was then performed with the best-modelled variable as the dependent variable.

+## Results
+The index of the variable with the lowest RMS error was 28, corresponding to the commodity soybean.

+Using soybean as the dependent variable for a 9-fold cross-validation, the training RMS error was 50.8251% less than validation RMS error, indicating the model was overfitting the the training data.

+## Running
+In MATLAB, with Statistics and Machine Learning Toolbox add-on installed, run ```run.m```